Simple Systems for Web Designers - Process Map Your Way to Your Operational Goals

 This discovery process can happen through process mapping.

-Not only does this give a full visual picture but also shows the gaps, the issues, and how your whole business overlaps.
-You don't operate in silos yet we so often think of our business that way.
+Not only does this give a full visual picture, but it also shows the gaps, the issues, and how your whole business overlaps.
+You don't operate in silos, yet we so often think of our business that way.
 This offer, that offer, marketing, sales.
 We need to both zoom in and step back.

 Process maps are visual representations of the steps involved in completing a task or project from start to finish.
 They are the roadmap of every action, decision, and deliverable along the route.

-By mapping out your processes, you can identify opportunities to streamline your workflow and eliminate inefficiencies.
+Mapping out your processes can identify opportunities to streamline your workflow and eliminate inefficiencies.
 Maybe you realize that you can automate certain admin tasks, batch similar types of work together, or eliminate redundant steps.
 The more efficient your process, the more time you can spend on the high-value, creative work that truly moves the needle for your business.

 "As a creative brain who is really sensitive to other people's energy, your calm was a very welcome force.
-We went through a lot and covered so much ground but your process and your methods didn't leave me feeling overwhelmed or spiraling, I felt confident and educated."
+We went through a lot and covered so much ground, but your process and your methods didn't leave me feeling overwhelmed or spiraling.
+I felt confident and educated." - Hannah, Novel Marketing Co.

 When you have a solid process in place, you can approach even the most complex projects with confidence and clarity.